 The Authority has determined 10,873 gigalitres per year (GL/y) to be the volume of surface water that reflects an environmentally sustainable level of take as a long term average with different limits for every river valley in the Basin.
 For groundwater, this volume is 3324 GL/yr.

 The Plan is an adaptive framework and will be rolled out over seven years.
+It aims to achieve a balance between environmental, economic and social considerations.
 It allows for further improvements in outcomes through a sustainable diversion limits adjustment mechanism and a constraints management strategy.
 The Plan is supported by Commonwealth investment in modernising irrigation infrastructure and voluntary water purchasing through the environmental water recovery strategy.

 The Basin Plan includes: